 Method 1: 30 Seconds in the Microwave

+If you want to thaw cool whip quickly, putting it in the microwave is the best way to go.
 Most microwaves these days come with a defrost setting.
 But if yours doesn’t, simply set it to between 30% to 50% power.

 Remove the lid of your cool whip and place it into your microwave.
-Turn your microwave on for 30 seconds intervals, take your Cool Whip out after each time, stirring in between to make sure all of the content is being warmed up evenly.
+Turn your microwave on for 30 seconds intervals, and take your Cool Whip out after each time, stirring in between to make sure all of the content is being warmed up evenly.

 You shouldn’t have to repeat this process more than six times, which would be three minutes in total.